-One of Soukup's most interesting projects was the music for the ballet “Checkmate” (1989), that he remade in 2009 for a premiere in the restored theatre Hybernia, along with the music for the theatrical performance of "The Garden of Earthly Delights" (1992), which was inspired by the life of Hieronymus Bosch.
+Some of Soukup's successful cross-over projects are the ballet ‘Checkmate’ and the theatrical performance of ‘The Garden Of Earthly Delights’, which was inspired by the life of Hieronymus Bosch.

 Musicals represent a significant part of his work, including ‘Joan of Arc’, ‘The Elixir of Life’, ‘Robin Hood’ and ‘Mowgli’.
 The librettos for these four musicals, as well as lyrics for many of Ondřej's songs, were written by the highly respected lyricist Gabriela Osvaldová.

 His musical ‘Joan of Arc’ premiered on March 30, 2000.
 It is still played in the Kalich Theatre in Prague with over 1,200 performances to date.
 ‘Joan of Arc’ was also invited to the International Festival of Musical Theatre in Cardiff in 2002 and 30 performances were played in Spain in 2006.
 The piece was translated into Spanish and poeticised by Gabriel Sopena.

 ‘The Elixir of Life’ premiered at the Ta Fantastika theatre on October 14, 2005.
 This piece draws very non-traditionally from the life of Doctor Max Wolf, the discoverer of enzyme therapy.
 This musical was played for three years, with 230 performances.

 ‘Robin Hood’ was written for the Kalich Theatre and has enjoyed over 350 performances since 2010.

 Today the Kalich Theatre plays Soukup’s musical ‘Mowgli’, which premiered in September 2013 with over 200 performances so far.